monarin/psana-nersc/psdaq/instructions/21_new_timing_node.md

 ## Setting up a new Timing node
-Below show how to setup a new timing node and the FEE test stand.
+Below show how to setup a new timing node at the FEE test stand.
 The new timing node is drp-neh-cmp012 and it's connected to xpm 10 amc 0 port 2 (counting from 0)
 ### Check KCU firmware
 The kcu firmware must be up-to-date.
 In this case, the working node is drp-neh-cmp002 and its values are